dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### nHydrate ORM for Entity Framework

 An ORM that creates strongly-typed, extendable classes for Entity Framework.
 The generated code is Entity Framework Core.
 There is no difference.
 This is not a replacement for EF or a custom ORM.
 It is a visual, modeling layer that allows a team to manage complex database schemas.
 It works well with SCM software like Git, allowing multi-user access to your model with minimal conflicts.
 The installer tracks model changes and creates upgrade scripts.
+For EF Core: 3.

 [Github site](https://github.com/nHydrate/nHydrate)